cablespaghetti/cablespaghetti.github.io/_posts/2021-04-05-project-home-cloud-part-3-mikrotik-configuration.markdown

 ## MTU tweaking for maximum performance

-I'm not sure how this differs between different ISPs in the UK, let alone other countries but where PPPoE is used there are potentially problems with the [MTU (Maximum transmission unit)](https://en.wikipedia.org/wiki/Maximum_transmission_unit) configured.

-The issue as I understand it, is that the default MTU for pretty much everything which uses Ethernet is 1500 bytes, but PPPoE needs 8 bytes of the frame.
-This means that without your Internet connection being configured for a higher than standard MTU, then frames of 1500 bytes can't actually be transmitted over the connection, causing potential problems.
+Where PPPoE is used there are potentially problems with the [MTU (Maximum transmission unit)](https://en.wikipedia.org/wiki/Maximum_transmission_unit) used for Ethernet frames encapsulated within the PPP tunnel.
+This is because the standard MTU for Ethernet is 1500 bytes, but PPPoE needs 8 bytes to store its own headers.
+This means that without your Internet connection being configured for a higher than standard MTU, then frames of 1500 bytes can't actually be transmitted over the PPP tunnel, causing fragmentation or complete failure for some services like Netflix.
+This higher than standard MTU is called [RFC4638](https://tools.ietf.org/html/rfc4638) or "Jumbo Frames".

-BT and many other UK ISPs seem to support 1508 byte frames to get around this issue, and I assume the ISP provided routers are configured for this.
-However 3rd party routers like the MikroTik come configured for a 1492 or 1480 MTU by default, causing slight performance reduction and strange issues with services like Netflix.
+BT and many other UK ISPs seem to support RFC4638 with an MTU of 1520, and I assume the ISP provided routers are configured for this.
+However many 3rd party routers like the MikroTik don't come configured for this by default, so we need to make a few tweaks to our configuration.

-All credit to Andrews & Arnold for [their excellent documentation](https://support.aa.net.uk/Router_-_RouterOS_and_Routerboard#1500_MTU_over_PPPoE_using_baby_jumbo_frames) on this, which I've based a lot of this configuration on.
+Andrews & Arnold [have a section about this on their wiki](https://support.aa.net.uk/Router_-_RouterOS_and_Routerboard#1500_MTU_over_PPPoE_using_baby_jumbo_frames), but the information seems to be out of date for the latest MikroTik firmware.
+Thanks to [Daryll Swer](https://www.daryllswer.com/) for linking to [this MikroTik forum thread](https://forum.mikrotik.com/viewtopic.php?f=2&t=171390#p838707) and generally providing guidance on this.
+He's got some interesting MikroTik related posts on his blog if you're interested.

 True to form I've configured this all this in Webfig in the Interfaces section under `pppoe-out1` for the virtual PPPoE interface and `ether1` for the actual physical port.
+Leaving the MTU and MRU on the PPPoE interface unset should allow it to auto-negotiate with your ISP's equipment for the best MTU/MRU they support; read the linked thread for more information on that one.

 [![pppoe-out1 configuration](/assets/thumbs/homecloudpart3-pppoe1.webp)](/assets/homecloudpart3-pppoe1.webp)
 [![ether1 configuration](/assets/thumbs/homecloudpart3-pppoe2.webp)](/assets/homecloudpart3-pppoe2.webp)